romainl/vim-devdocs/README.md

     let g:devdocs_enable_scoping = 0

-Add the line below to your `vimrc` if you want to use a different "opener" tahn the default one:
+Add the line below to your `vimrc` if you want to use a different "opener" than the default one:

     let g:devdocs_open_command = "my-command"